Kapri Bibbs

-Kapri Lashaw Bibbs (born January 10, 1993) is a former American football running back.
-He played college football at Colorado State, and was signed by the Denver Broncos as an undrafted free agent in 2014.
-He has also played for the San Francisco 49ers, Washington Redskins, and Green Bay Packers.
+Kapri Lashaw Bibbs (born January 10, 1993) is an American former professional football running back who played in the National Football League (NFL).
+He played college football for the Colorado State Rams, and was signed by the Denver Broncos as an undrafted free agent in 2014.
+He was also a member of the San Francisco 49ers, Washington Redskins, and Green Bay Packers.

-Early years
+Early life

 Bibbs attended and played high school football at Plainfield North High School (IL) for the Tigers.

 College career

 Bibbs attended Snow College in 2011 and Front Range Community College in 2012.
 Before the 2013 season, he transferred to Colorado State.
 In his only season with the school, he rushed for a school record 1,741 yards and joined Barry Sanders and Montee Ball as the only players in NCAA history to rush for 30 touchdowns in a season.
 His 2013 season garnered him among the leaders in various rushing categories in the Mountain West Conference.

-Bibbs entered the 2014 NFL Draft after his sophomore season.
+Bibbs entered the 2014 NFL draft after his sophomore season.

 Professional career

 Denver Broncos

 Bibbs was not selected in the 2014 NFL Draft, but was signed by the Denver Broncos as a free agent.
 He was signed to the team's practice squad for the 2014 season.
-He was released in November and tried out with the Arizona Cardinals, but he was ultimately re-signed to the Broncos' practice squad.
+He was released in November and tried out with the Arizona Cardinals, but was ultimately re-signed to the Broncos' practice squad.

 Bibbs was once again placed on the practice squad by the Broncos prior to the 2015 season.
 He was promoted to the active roster in October following an injury to Juwan Thompson.
 He was active for the game against the Cleveland Browns, but did not receive any carries.
 The day after the game, he was once again released; however, he was re-signed to the practice squad two days later.

-On February 7, 2016, Bibbs was part of the Broncos team that won Super Bowl 50.
-In the game, the Broncos defeated the Carolina Panthers by a score of 24–10.
+On February 7, 2016, Bibbs was part of the Broncos team that won Super Bowl 50, defeating the Carolina Panthers 24–10.

 On November 6, 2016, on Sunday Night Football, Bibbs made a 69-yard catch and ran for his first career touchdown against their AFC West rival Oakland Raiders.
 He suffered a high ankle sprain in Week 13 and was placed on injured reserve on December 5, 2016.
 Overall, he finished the 2016 season with 129 rushing yards to go along with two receptions for 75 yards and a touchdown.